zuozhenggh/learning-library/developer-library/converged-db/converged-db-with-ML/clustering/clustering.md

     ![](./images/clustering_50.png " ")

-2. To add the attributes from the source data, click on the **Additional Output tab**, click in the **reset** option and then click on the green **‘+’** symbol.
+2. To add the attributes from the source data, click on the **Additional Output tab**, click on the **reset** option and then click on the green **‘+’** symbol.
 For simplicity, just select the CUSTOMERID.
 Click the OK button to finish.

     ![](./images/clustering_51.png " ")